Tony7466/datacrow/Modules/datacrow-client/readme/readme.txt

     -credentials:username/password
      Specify the login credentials to start Data Crow without displaying the login dialog.

-    -nosplash
-     Hides the splashscreen on startup.

     -debug
      For additional logging information.

-    -clearsettings
-     Loads the default Data Crow settings.
-Disgards all user settings.

 ----------------------------------------------------------------------------------------
 7.0 Credits